MSC 1010. Introduction to the Army

 Taught by a military instructor.

 MSC 2010.
-Foundations of Tactical Leadership
+Leadership and Decision Making

 MSL 2010 explores the dimensions of creative and innovative tactical leadership strategies and styles by studying historical case studies and engaging in interactive student exercises.
 Cadets practice aspects of personal motivation and team building in the context of planning, executing, and assessing team exercises.
 Focus is on continued development of the knowledge of leadership values and attributes through an understanding of rank, uniform, customs, and courtesies.
 Leadership case studies provide tangible context for learning the Soldier’s Creed and Warrior Ethos.